You already know the basics.

 Here, the goal is to let customers create their own products — especially in complex expensive transactions.

-For example, EvoDesk sells standing desks that regularly head north of $1,000.
+For example, EvoDesk sells standing desks with accessories that regularly head north of $1,000.
 That’s a tricky sale when people can’t actually touch or feel the product.

 So they’ve created a way to let customers start with the base product, and then add customizations on top so they can get exactly what they want.